solyarisoftware/SMS-Echo-Server/README.md

 - Keep you mobile phone in your hand
 - send a SMS to you Skebby *application number* (let say the mobile number: "339 99 41 52 52",
-- write your test text message; assuming your *application keyword* is "TEST69", and you want to send  message "Hello World!", so please digit "TEST69 Hello World!".
+- write your test text message; assuming your *application keyword* is "TEST69", and you want to send  message "Hello World!", so please digit text:

+	TEST69 Hello World!

 - in few moments your Sinatra app will receive a HTTP POST (as you configured in your Skebby web configuration page), and
+- a SMS message with text:

+	ECHO Hello World!

-- a SMS message with text "ECHO Hello World!" will be forwarded back to your mobile phone number!
+will be forwarded back to your mobile phone number!

----

 ## Release Notes